lebateleur/lebateleur.github.io/posts/diagrammatic-causal-inference.md

 @@center
 \figenv{/assets/img/front-door-adjustment.jpg}{100%}
 @@
-The formula we derive is commonly called the frontdoor adjustment formula:
+The formula we have rederived is commonly called the frontdoor adjustment formula:
 $$p(c|do(s)) = \sum_{s'}\sum_{t}p(c|t,s')p(s')p(t|s)$$

 One important point: we need the dependence of $T$ on $S$ to be *noisy*, that is, we want $p(t,s)$ to be positive for all $t$ and $s$.
 If, for example, $S=T$, then we could not compute the conditional $p(c|t,s)$ as values for which $T$ and $S$ differ have probability zero.
 In more conceptual terms, $T$ does not provide any additional information so we are back in the first scenario above, and would have to perform a randomised experiment to estimate $p(c|do(s))$.

 ## The do-calculus and further work

-How far can we push the ideas of this post?
-Could we give a fully diagrammatic and fully equational treatment of Pearl's *do-calculus*?
+How far can we push the ideas of this post? *Could we give a fully diagrammatic and fully equational treatment of Pearl's do-calculus*?
 In its original formulation, the do-calculus is given by three rules (in addition to the usual rules of probability theory) in the form of equations which can only be applied when the variables involved satisfy certain conditional independence conditions, read from particular dags (themselves derived from the assumed causal model).
 Therefore, if this is at all possible, one of the benefits of turning the do-calculus into equational reasoning over string diagrams, would be to dispense with the side-conditions and obtain a purely algebraic way of identifying causal effects.
 Since the conditional independence structure is baked into the diagrams, this is not an unreasonable hope.

 In the epilogue of his book, *Causality*, Judea Pearl writes that "intervention amounts to a surgery on equations (guided by a diagram) and causation means predicting the consequences of such a surgery".
 We'd be aiming for a causal calculus that blends the usual two aspects of causal inference---graphs and equations---into a single diagrammatic formalism.